sjtrny/wordle/README.md

 In terms of fewest average plays the optimal first word is `reast` when considering all possible outcomes.

-When considering only the first play the optimal first word is `soares`.
+When considering only the first play the optimal first word is `soare`.

 Run either `first_guess_{deep,shallow}_{standard,hard}.py` to replicate results.